- May 3, 2025

 What Are Trendlines?

-Trend lines are levels used in technical analysis to represent either support or resistance, depending on the direction of the trend.
-They are analogous to horizontal support and resistance.
+Trend lines, used in technical analysis, represent either support or resistance levels, depending on the direction of the trend.
+They function similarly to horizontal support and resistance.

-Markets go up, down, sideways and when a market is trending, looking at the impulse and corrective swings can tell you the strength or weakness of a trend.
+Markets move up, down, and sideways.
+When a market is trending, analyzing the impulse and corrective swings can reveal the strength or weakness of that trend.

-When people who were interested in buying thin out, the impulse moves get shorter and less frenetic.
-The size of the corrections may increase.
+As buying interest diminishes, impulse moves become shorter and less intense.
+The size of corrections may become larger.

 This graphic shows the typical uptrend in action.
 Large thrusting impulse moves with smaller corrections.